hyan46/perTucker/README.md

 # perTucker

-This repository implements a personalized Tucker decomposition algorithm.
+This repository at [https://github.com/hyan46/perTucker] implements a personalized Tucker decomposition algorithm.
 It includes simulation experiments and visualization using Tensorly, SciPy, and other scientific libraries.

 ## Paper Information